The Day I Chickened Out of Eating

 My brief was simple: I love to eat BBQ, photograph it and write about it and I wanted to experience a traditional Vietnamese BBQ restaurant.
 The response was surprising: she told me that Vietnamese people didn’t have traditional BBQ restaurants and that Vietnamese BBQ was street food.
 This was somewhat unsettling given some unfortunate experiences I’d had with Korean street food, but summoning up some intestinal fortitude (like what I did there?)
 I headed out to find the best street food that the Old Quarter had to offer.

 I stepped out of my hotel and turned left, looking for street food glory.
-The very first thing I saw was this:
+The very first thing I saw was the photo on the right.

 Yes, these ladies are cleaning chickens.
 And yes, that big black line at their feet is the curb.
 So yes, they are prepping chickens in the street.
 They were plucking and disemboweling the chickens right there on the sidewalk.
 With people walking past, splashing in the water and scooters and cars spraying dirt and grime around everywhere.
 I gulped my breakfast back down into my stomach, took a sneaky picture with my iPhone and kept walking.